lbl-srg/obc/specification/source/cdl.rst

 Some building control product lines will need to evaluate this at translation because they cannot propagate parameters and/or cannot evaluate expressions.

-To lower the barrier for a CDL translator, the ``modelica-json`` translator has two flags.
+To lower the barrier for the development of a CDL translator to a control product line, the ``modelica-json`` translator has two flags.
 One flag, called ``evaluatePropagatedParameters`` will cause the translator to evaluate the propagated parameter, leading to a CDL-JSON declaration that is equivalent to the declaration